By: Louise Fayet

 Tradition's Captain Thomas keeps his eye on the horizon, while the rest of the Tradition crew makes sure you are hydrated with your choice of water, soft drinks, beer, wine, spirits and/or rum punch!

 About a sixty minute sail, your body is gently rocked by the waves.
 Sandy Ground drifts out of sight as the picturesque Sandy Island comes into the foreground and then it, too, disappears.
 Soon, it's just you, the sound of the sea and the horizon.

 And then, you begin the approach to Prickly Pear.

 Prickly Pear is actually made up of two main cays (the eastern and western cay).

 The western cay is a long and narrow stretch of rock that is completely uninhabited.
 Different sea birds call this island home.

-Eastern cay has similar terrain on the south side of the island, but on the north side, a long stretch of pearly white sand awaits you!
+The eastern cay has similar terrain on the south side of the island, but on the north side, a long stretch of pearly white sand awaits you!

 This is the famous Prickly Pear beach.